33+ Best Mummy Movies of All Time

 The oldest naturally mummified corpses—which became dried-out due to a dry desert climate—have been found in what is now the state of Nevada.
 The so-called “Spirit Cave mummies” have been carbon-dated and are nearly 10,000 years old.

 Although mummies have been found on all continents, ancient Egypt seems to get most of the attention due to the fact that all of its famous kings were mummified and placed within sarcophagi.
 What’s not well-known is that Egyptians also mummified millions of cats, which are seen as a sacred creature in their folklore.

 Mummies inspire a special kind of dread and terror, because whereas a cremated corpse or one buried in a casket do not resemble a living human, the mummy retains the shape of a human body.

 The first known horror film centering around mummies was 1911’s The Mummy, which involves a mummy that wreaks havoc after accidentally being reanimated through a live wire.
 This film is presumed to be lost.
-Along with vampires, Frankenstein, and Wolfmen, the mummy has become a staple of the horror genre in every country throughout the ages.
+Along with vampires, Frankenstein monsters, and werewolves, the mummy has become a staple of the horror genre in every country throughout the ages.